chloelulu/tdGBH/README.md

 rows and outcomes as columns.
 For a comprehensive understanding of tdGBH, please refer to the subsequent paper:

-Lu Yang, Jun Chen.
+Lu Yang, Pei Wang, Jun Chen.
 (2023) 2dGBH: Two-dimensional Group Benjamini-Hochberg Procedure for False Discovery Rate Control in Two-Way Multiple Testing.